khofstadter/CS220-AU-navigating-the-digital-world/tools.md

 - we can give feedback on each work in GitHub in different ways e.g. by raising an 'Issue' or collaborating and suggesting changes <!-- #todo make screencast -->
 -->

+### addons
+- if you have many files, hit the letter 't' and search for the file you want to edit